cyberman/AWeb3/README.md

 - Cherry pick changes from the available snapshots of 3.5 where there is value in doing so
 - Add optional support for anti-aliased text using ttengine.library
 - Replace built-in zlib with support for z.library shared library version
-- Update image libraries to newer versions for JPEG, PNG and GIF
+- Update image codec libraries to newer versions for JPEG, PNG and GIF
 - Explore adding plugin support for WebP format images
 - Add support for non-Latin1 codepages